appsody/website/content/docs/stacks/package.md

 1. Navigate to the root directory of the stack you want to build e.g. ```cd <stack-id>```

 2. Run ```appsody stack package``` to package your stack locally.
 This builds the stack image for you and generates an index that contains only the information for that stack.
-Both the index and the `tar.gz` for each template are stored in ```~/.appsody/stacks/dev.local```.
+Both the index and the templates are stored in ```~/.appsody/stacks/dev.local```.

 3. Run ```appsody repo list``` to see the repository named `dev.local`, that points to the generated index.
     ```